The Blame Game

 git blame --ignore-revs-file .git-blame-ignore-revs src/index.js

-And that's it! git blame will now gracefully skip over those specified commits, giving you a much cleaner and more accurate history of who truly wrote what.
-This is super useful for maintaining a meaningful git blame history, especially in projects with frequent automated changes or large-scale refactors.
+Now git blame will skip over those specified commits, giving you a cleaner history of who changed the code that actually matters.
+This is useful in projects with frequent automated changes or large-scale refactors.